-- As you squat down, slide your elbows straight back into your shins.
-Bend them back into your shins.
+As you squat down, slide your elbows straight back into your shins.
+Bend them back into your shins – not out to the side.
 Find a 90 degree angle with your arms.
 Think of Chaturanga arms.
 These are all cues that say the exact same thing.
 Again look at the picture of me above – my elbows are pointing backwards, not out to the side.
 Sure, they’re not at a 90 degree angle, but they started at one.

 Give these things a try and let me know how it goes.
 And if you want more instruction and more cues, make sure you check out my arm balance classes in my online studio.
 You’ll learn the tips and tricks in real time that I use to get into these crazy ass shapes and the ways you can use yoga to strengthen and train your body to nail these harder poses.

 As always, let me know if you have any questions and good luck with your crows!

 P.S.
 If you enjoyed this blog post and want more yoga tips to help you build a stronger, more flexible and dependable body, join my mailing list where I send out weekly tips like this.
 You can sign up here.
 Please also feel free to share this with anyone who you think might benefit from these tips!